syncfusion/blazor-docs/src/navigations/toolbar/template-configuration.md

----
-title: "Template Configuration"
-component: "Toolbar"
-description: "This section explains how to customize the toolbar items and also popup items based on different needs."
----

 # Template Configuration

 The Toolbar can be rendered by item based collection and by HTML elements.
 To render it based on the given HTML element, use `id` as the `target` property.
 To render the Toolbar, follow the below structure of the HTML elements: